×Sedeveria 'Blue Elf'

 Echeveria 'Blue Apple', Echeveria 'Blue Elf'

-x Sedeveria 'Blue Elf' is a succulent plant that forms beautiful rosettes of blue-green leaves with a thick coating of powdery farina.
+×Sedeveria 'Blue Elf' is a beautiful succulent that forms rosettes of blue-green leaves with a thick coating of powdery farina.
 The leaf tips can blush pink to burgundy, with the brightest colors showing when moderately stressed from direct sun, water shortage, or cold temperatures.
 What gives this hybrid its common name, "Happy Plant," are its beautiful bright yellow flowers that appear multiple times a year.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 45 °F (+7.2 °C).